Guidelines for Home

 Safe Cleaning of Infant Feeding Items and Pumping Equipment

 Carefully cleaning, sanitizing, and storing your pump equipment, baby’s bottles, and other feeding items will help to protect your breast milk from contamination.
 There are other resources available on the Internet, such as the CDC website, that can provide further guidance on how to safely clean and store pump equipment and infant feeding items.

 Rhonda Jenkins has worked at Chesapeake Regional for more than 10 years.
-She currently runs the Lactation Store.
+She is currently the Perinatal Assistant.